HOOTORO/afk.GG/docs/src/md/blog/cis-en.md

 After NM, there are usually two ways:

 - If you know the language and have the desire, foreign guilds.
-- If leaving the native swamp is not an option, then to a premature[^yoba] rest.
+- If leaving the native swamp is not an option, then to a premature rest.

 ///